What Colors Do Blue and Green Make?

 There's one more category on the color wheel.
 The tertiary colors come from mixing a primary color and a secondary color.
 And that's where you'll find teal!

 Blue is a primary color.
 Green is a secondary color.
-Mix them together and you get blue-green (or teal or aqua or turquoise).
-And that's a tertiary color.
+Mix them together and you get blue-green (or teal or aqua or turquoise), a tertiary color.
 You can also mix something like yellow and green to get a tertiary color such as chartreuse.

-There are also all kinds of animals sporting beautiful shades of teal.
+You can also find animals sporting beautiful shades of teal.
 Perhaps you have some teal-colored birds in your neighborhood.
-Or maybe you can spot some ducks at a nearby park that have teal coloration among their feathers.
+Or maybe you can spot some ducks at a nearby park that have teal coloration among their feathers (and are playing in a teal or aqua pond while they’re at it!).
 If you live in a place that has critters like lizards, give them a closer look!
 Many will have a bit of teal on them.

 Decorate Your Easter Eggs with Teal